Pessimistic Nonlinear Least-Squares Value Iteration for Offline Reinforcement Learning: Comparison of offline RL algorithms

 \section{Comparison of offline RL algorithms}

-In this section, we make a comparison between different offline RL algorithms, concerning their algorithm type, function approximation class, data coverage assumption, type of oracle, and type of regret in Table \ref{table1}.
+In this section, we make a comparison between different offline RL algorithms, concerning their algorithm type, function approximation class, data coverage assumption, used oracles, and regret type.
 In the upper part are the algorithms with worst-case regret, while in the lower part are those with instance-dependent regret.\\

 \newcolumntype{C}[1]{>{ \arraybackslash}p{#1}} \newcolumntype{g}{>{\columncolor{LightCyan}}C}